 What Does an Architectural Manager Do?

-Their job description entails overseeing work operations from initial site preparation to building completion to ensure construction meets set standards.
+The architectural manager job description entails overseeing work operations from initial site preparation to building completion to ensure construction meets set standards.

 Architectural managers are present at construction sites to monitor and ensure that every phase of construction is in accordance with building plan and set deadline.